Create and Manage Compute Pools

 -

-Delete the Compute Pool using one of the following methods:
+Delete the Compute Pool using either of the following methods:

 -